carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 Carbon repositories follow a few basic principles:

-- Development directly on the `trunk` branch and revert to green
+- Development directly on the `trunk` branch and revert to green.
-- Always use pull requests, rather than pushing directly
+- Always use pull requests, rather than pushing directly.
-- Changes should be small, incremental, and review-optimized
+- Changes should be small, incremental, and review-optimized.
-- Linear history through [rebasing](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits)
+- Preserve linear history by [rebasing](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits)
   or
   [squashing](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits),
-  rather than merge commits from branches or forks
+  pull requests rather than using unsquashed merge commits.

 These principles try to optimize for several different uses or activities with version control: